 - Context-sensitivity of menu bar and menus: The menu bar and menu commands are context-sensitive; they change as you change window type (from worksheet to graph to matrix, for instance).
 Only menus pertinent to the active window will display. - Menu bitmaps, toolbar buttons and shortcut keys: Some menu commands also have bitmaps that display to the left of the command.
 Additionally, you may see a shortcut key combination listed to the right of a menu command.
-The button bitmap and the shortcut keys indicate alternate ways to access the same functionality.

-- Shortcut menu commands: Many commands are available from shortcut menus.
+The button bitmap and the shortcut keys indicate alternate ways to access the same functionality. - Shortcut menu commands: Many commands are available from shortcut menus.
 To open a shortcut menu, right-click on an Origin object (worksheet window, graph axis, text object, etc.).
 Only pertinent menu commands will show. - Collapsible menus: By default, main and shortcut menus in Origin are "collapsed", meaning they display an abbreviated set of commands.
-When you use a menu item which isn't included, it is added to the menu. - Most frequently used analysis menu commands: Most-recently used menu commands will appear at the bottom of the analysis menus (Worksheet, Analysis, Statistics, Image, etc.).
+When you use a menu item which isn't included, it is added to the

+- menu.
+If you prefer to always see full menus, click Tools: Options > Miscellaneous tab and clear the Enable Collapsible Menus box. - Most frequently used analysis menu commands: Most-recently used menu commands will appear at the bottom of the analysis menus (Worksheet, Analysis, Statistics, Image, etc.).
 This gives you quick access to tools when performing repeat operations. - Custom Menu Organizer: Since Origin 8.1, Origin users have been able to use the Custom Menu Organizer to add or remove menu items.
 To learn more, see the chapter Customizing Origin, later in this Guide.